OpenGL Projection Matrix

 Perspective projection with vertical FOV

-If the vertical field of view is θ and the sreen width and height are known the left, right, top, and bottom parameters can be computed by using right-angle triangle.
-First, find the half height (top) using tangent of half FOV angle, then compute the half width (right) using the aspect ratio of the screen width and height.
+If the vertical field of view is θ and the screen width and height are known, the left, right, top, and bottom parameters can be computed by using right-angle triangle.
+First, find the half height (top) using tangent of half vertical FOV angle, then compute the half width (right) using the aspect ratio of the screen width and height.

 // This creates a symmetric frustum with vertical FOV